trungduynguyen/not-an-obvious-name/README.md

 There are 2 ways to run the code:

 - Run on Python IDE
-- Run on Docker container
+- Run on Docker container (tested on Docker version 17.12.0-ce, build c97c6d6 for Windows)

 ## 1 .
 Run on Python IDE (eg: Pycharm)